 On May 27, 2014, shareholders Harvest All Investment Limited, Victory Fund Limited, Bondeast Private Limited, and Chua filed a derivative suit on behalf of the Company against former Directors Messrs.
 George E. SyCip, Jonathan Dee, Alvin Y. Dee and Ibarra Malonzo, and certain senior executives of the Company at that time.
 The derivative suit prayed, among others, for the appointment of an interim management committee, and to compel an accounting and return of Company funds allegedly diverted to corporations controlled by the family of respondents Jonathan and Alvin Dee.
-On February 3, 2015, the respondents filed a motion praying to declare the application of an interim management.
+On February 3, 2015, the respondents filed a motion praying to declare the application of an interim management committee moot and academic in view of the change in the composition of the Board of Directors and management.
 The Complainants filed a Motion to Inhibit on February 28, 2015, which was granted by the Pasig RTC Branch 159 on January 5, 2016.
 The case was eventually re-raffled to RTC Pasig, Branch 154 on February 1, 2016.